-Lido's stETH: Use cases in DeFi
+Lido's stETH: DeFi Use-cases

 Interoperability and composability are amongst the strongest of pillars in DeFi along with decentralization and transparency.